-California sees one of its driest January to February stretches as drought worsens
+California endures one of its driest January and February stretches as drought worsens

 “That’s significant not just for agricultural water users but also more broadly for the area in which they are located,” Jones said.

 Without irrigation water, farms may overdraw groundwater, leading to dry wells and land subsidence, both of which the state experienced last summer.
-Lake Shasta’s low water levels are also a concern for the region’s salmon, which rely on reservoir releases to maintain optimal water temperatures downstream.
+Lake Shasta’s low water levels also are a concern for the region’s salmon, which rely on reservoir releases to maintain optimal water temperatures downstream.

 But California isn’t the only state that has missed major winter storms.
-Much of the West has been dry for the last two months.
+Much of the West has been dry for the past two months.
 Large swaths of Oregon, Nevada, Arizona, New Mexico, Montana, Utah and Colorado are below average for the water year and remain mired in drought.
-In fact, the only drought-free spots in the Western U.S. are western Washington and the northwestern corners of Oregon and Montana.
+In fact, the only drought-free spots in the West are western Washington state and the northwestern corners of Oregon and Montana.

 Today's atmospheric river event has focused precipitation mostly in western Washington and northwest and coastal Oregon.
 Inland southern and eastern OR and eastern WA have received little rain.
 Map shows station precip amounts as of 11am 2/28.
 And the #drought goes on... pic.twitter.com/8PBuwQGRMa— Oregon Climate Office (@ORClimateSvc) February 28, 2022

-Last week’s U.S. Drought Monitor placed portions of Northern California and southern Oregon back into the “extreme drought” category, the second most severe category of drought.
+Last week’s U.S. Drought Monitor placed portions of Northern California and southern Oregon back into the “extreme drought” category, the second-most-severe category of drought.

 “Without a major pattern change during March, additional degradations may be needed for California and the Great Basin in the weeks ahead,” the Drought Monitor stated.

 This year’s precipitation extremes in California and the West, combined with long-term drought, are consistent with what is expected with climate change.
-A study released last month found that the 2000-2021 was the most severe drought period in the Western U.S. in 1,200 years, due in large part to human-caused climate change.
+A study released last month found that the 2000-2021 was the most severe drought period in the U.S. West in 1,200 years, in large part because of human-caused climate change.

 And Monday’s report from the Intergovernmental Panel on Climate Change noted: “North American water resources continue to be affected by ongoing warming, with impacts driven by reductions in snow and ice, increases in extreme precipitation, and hotter droughts.”